-This FAQ will offer some tips and advice on speeding up your website
+This article will offer some tips and advice on how to improve your website’s speed

 The following is a non-exhaustive list of areas you can check if you feel that your site is running slow when hosted on our Web Hosting platform.

-- On Chrome click on the Options button, and then select Tools, then Developer Tools, and select the Network tab.
+- Chrome: click the Options button, then select More Tools, then Developer Tools, and select the Network tab.

-- On Firefox, select Tools, and click on Web Developer, then Toggle Tools.
-Again, select the Network tab.
+- Firefox: select Tools, then select Web Developer, then Toggle Tools, and select the Network tab.

 Size of Webpages

 We recommend that pages should be no larger than 1MB in size, this minimises the processing on the server which would allow your site to be displayed faster.

 Pre-built web software types, such as CMS like WordPress or Joomla, or eCommerce packages such as Zen Cart, can be very resource heavy.
 Depending on the configuration and add-ons installed, they can have an adverse effect of the performance of the site.